Specialized Care in the Diagnosis and Treatment of Muscular Dystrophy

 Loyola’s team understands that muscular dystrophy can be life-changing not only for the patient, but also for family members.
 Loyola takes a multidisciplinary approach to patient care and provides support services for patients and families.

-Our neurology and neurosurgery departments are ranked 28th in the nation on U.S. News & World Report’s 2019-2020 Best Hospitals list.
+Our neurology and neurosurgery department is ranked among the top 50 in the nation on U.S. News & World Report’s 2020-21 Best Hospitals list.
 As an academic medical center, Loyola provides compassionate, exceptional care to patients and trains future leaders in neurology and neurosurgery.

 Our neurologists are board certified in clinical neurophysiology and are highly skilled in utilizing nerve conduction studies and EMG tests to correctly diagnose these disorders.
 In addition, Loyola’s neuro intensive care unit is staffed by trained neurology nurses, who have earned Magnet status.